On the $C^2$-local systolic optimality of Zoll odd-symplectic forms: Examples of Zoll odd-symplectic forms

 \section{Examples of Zoll odd-symplectic forms}

 This section is dedicated to a result in which we present the construction of a large class of examples of Zoll odd-symplectic forms that are not necessarily of contact type.
-We preface the statement of this result by giving a brief outline of the geometric setup, which is very similar to the one described in Section \ref{dynamics_on_hyp_sec_main}: let $(W,\omega)$ be a connected symplectic manifold of an arbitrary dimension and $Q \hookrightarrow W$ be a closed, connected, symplectic submanifold.
-Then, $Q$ can be realized as the Bott non-degenerate minimum of a smooth function $H_0:W \rightarrow \mathbb{R}$.
-In this setting, the following is the main result of this section: \begin{theorem} Let $(W,\omega)$ be a symplectic manifold of an arbitrary dimension.
-Then, for every closed, connected, embedded symplectic submanifold $Q \hookrightarrow W$ of a positive dimension then, there exists tubular neighborhood $T(Q) \subset W$ of $Q$ with the property that every regular level set of $H_0$ in $T(Q)$ is Zoll; where $H_0: W \rightarrow \mathbb{R}$ is the smooth function that realizes $Q$ as the unique Bott non-degenerate minimum. \end{theorem} \begin{proof} By Weinstein's neighborhood theorem \cite{weinstein} there exists a neighborhood $T(Q) \subset NQ^{\perp_{\omega}}$ of the zero-section of the symplectic normal bundle to $Q$ with the property that the symplectic manifold $(T(Q),\bar \omega)$ also admits the structure of a symplectic vector bundle over $Q$; where $\bar \omega:= \omega|_{T(Q)}$.\\ \\ Upon fixing an almost complex structure $J_0$ on $T(Q)$ that is compatible with $\bar \omega$, and denoting the resulting Riemannian metric by $g_0$, we see that the choice of a connection $\nabla$ on $T(Q)$ that preserves both $J_0$ and $g_0$ allows us to decompose $TT(Q)$ into the vertical (denoted by $\mathcal{V}$) and horizontal (denoted by $\mathcal{H}$) distributions in the following way:
+We preface the statement of this result by giving a brief outline of the geometric setup: let $(W,\omega)$ be a connected symplectic manifold of an arbitrary dimension and $Q \hookrightarrow W$ be a closed, connected, symplectic submanifold.
+Then, $Q$ can be realized as the unique Bott non-degenerate minimum of a smooth function $H_0:W \rightarrow \mathbb{R}$.
+In this setting, the following is the main result of this section: \begin{theorem} Let $(W,\omega)$ be a connected symplectic manifold of an arbitrary dimension.
+Then, for every closed, connected, embedded symplectic submanifold $Q \hookrightarrow W$ of a positive dimension then, there exists tubular neighborhood $T(Q) \subset W$ of $Q$ and a smooth function $H_0 \in C^{\infty}(T(Q))$ such that for every regular value $r \in \mathbb{R}$ of $H_0$, the following odd-symplectic form is Zoll: